almsam/OSPREY/README.md

 1. **Intake & Matching**
    - Fill out our [OSPREY Intake Form](https://forms.gle/) to share your background, confidence areas, and interests - choose your focus areas & Indicate whether you’d like work as a Developer or Project manager

+2. **Project Assignment**
+   - Developers are paired with small, well-scoped repositories aligned to their skill levels - optimizing to both improve existing skills & develop new ones.
+   - Project Managers are engineers in charge of proposing new & existing OSPREY projects ensuring the developers are on the right track

+3. **Weekly Check‑Ins**
+   - Devs & PM's log their hours in our weekly form to verify progress.
+[OSPREY Weekly Form](https://forms.gle/)
+   - PMs communicate directly to devs on updates, on scope, progress, & deliverables.
+   - The above is reviewed by an OSPREY Admin to verify operations are up to standard